 - Soy wax flakes

 - Crayons, optional (you will need several of the same color)

 - Pine cones

 Melt the wax and add 2–3 crayons if you want color.
 If you just want white, the soy wax flakes are all you need.
 If you want red, use more than 1 crayon to make it less pink.
 Add a dozen or so drops of cinnamon essential oil.

-Dip the pinecones and set them on wax paper to dry.
-Keep dipping and drying to create a thick layer of wax on the pinecones.
-As the melted wax cools and thickens it makes it easier to get a thicker coat of wax on the pinecones.
+Dip the pine cones once and set them on wax paper to dry.
+Keep dipping and drying to create a thick layer of wax on the pine cones.
+As the melted wax cools and thickens, it makes it easier to get a thicker coat of wax on each dip.

 Here are the red (okay, pink!) ones I did.
 What Christmas crafts are on your to-do list?
 You can find tons more easy essential oil recipes in Essential Glow!

 Pine cone fire starters are a natural and easy-to-make alternative to traditional fire starters.
 They are made by dipping dry pine cones in melted wax, which creates a natural and effective way to start a fire.